val-alaval-TOUT/sniper/README.md

 	* **modules/gmail/templates/authenticator.html**: Google Authenticator 2FA page
 	* **modules/gmail/templates/sms.html**: SMS 2FA page
 	* **modules/gmail/templates/touchscreen.html**: Phone Prompt 2FA page

+### Webhooks
+  Webhooks can only be configured by modifying `config.py` - not on the command line.
+If `WEBHOOKS` is set to true, a POST request will be sent to the URL you specify, containing a custom JSON payload you specify, every time a new credential is captured.

 ## Installation ##

 ### Ubuntu 16.04